msharma84/Technical_Concepts/Java.md

   System.out.println(count);
   ```

-- How do you find the maximum and minimum values in a stream?
+- How do you find the maximum and minimum values in a stream

   ```
   List<Integer> list = Arrays.asList(1,2,3,4,5);